yomorun/yomo-docs/pages/flow.en.md

 }
 ```

-## What can yomo-flow do？
+## What can yomo-flow do?

-YoMo uses [Functional Reactive Programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) for programming paradigm，the input parameter of `yomo-flow` is an `RxStream`，the users can use the [operators](http://reactivex.io/documentation/operators.html) in [Rx](http://reactivex.io/) to process the stream data.
+YoMo uses [Functional Reactive Programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) for programming paradigm, the input parameter of `yomo-flow` is an `RxStream`, the users can use the [operators](http://reactivex.io/documentation/operators.html) in [Rx](http://reactivex.io/) to process the stream data.

 ![Rx](/flow/rx.png)